 Rare genetic diseases are typically chronic, progressive, and frequently life-threatening.
 However, we now can enable clinicians to identify rare genetic disease in newborns before symptoms begin.

-NBS-by-WGS is a RCIGM-led pilot that uses whole genome sequencing (WGS) as a screening tool for newborns to identify genetic conditions before infants get sick.
-The NBS‐by‐WGS pilot is not about replacing the current biochemical NBS approach (for roughly 60 known conditions) – rather, it is a complement the newborn screening processes and infrastructure that is already in place.
-As the availability of new treatments expands, NBS-by-WGS allows us to dynamically scale the number of conditions screened.
+BeginNGS is a RCIGM-led pilot that uses rapid Whole Genome Sequencing (rWGS®) as a screening tool for newborns to identify genetic conditions before infants get sick.
+The BeginNGS pilot is not about replacing the current biochemical NBS approach (for roughly 60 known conditions) – rather, it is a complement to the newborn screening processes and infrastructure that is already in place.
+As the availability of new treatments expands, BeginNGS allows us to dynamically scale the number of conditions screened.

 This pilot includes birthing hospitals throughout the U.S. and abroad.
 Blood-spot samples will be collected at the time of birth and sent to the lab where WGS will be performed.
 Genomic analysis and interpretation will be performed for ~400 early onset actionable genetic conditions.
 When a positive screening result is detected, a confirmatory diagnostic test will be completed before a result is returned to the ordering physician.
 Additionally, physicians will be provided with guidance on appropriate medical management, including all available treatments.